menvuthy/Vuthy/_posts/2020-12-14-assess-flood-damage.md

 {: style="text-align: justify;"}
 {% include gallery id="gallery10" caption="Table 1: Result summary of rice crop damage estimated by 3-Type FDCs and by MRC FDC, compared with reported damage." %}

-Table 1.
-Result summary of rice crop damage estimated by 3-Type FDCs and by MRC FDC, compared with reported damage.

 * The total damage of rice crop estimated by 3-Type FDCs well agreed with the reported damage.
 {: style="text-align: justify;"}
 * The newly developed method could assess the damage based on rice type, while it is unable with the conventional MRC method.